A Foodcentric Life

 For your grocery and pantry list:

-• 1 package or head of Romaine, iceberg or butter lettuce
+• Lettuce: Heads of Romaine lettuce, iceberg or butter lettuce all work.

 Ground Turkey and Vegetables